-In addition, the penoscrotal incision has the distinct advantage of achieving better concealment of input tubing that connects the cylinders to the pump.
-With the infra-pubic approach, the input tubing exists from the right and left corpora of the shaft of the penis at the 12 o’clock position and needs to make 180 degrees turn, around the base of the penile shaft, in order to connect with the scrotal pump.
-This results in palpable and often visible input tubing located at the base and side of the penis and groin.
-In addition, the tubing can be tethered to the shaft of the side of the penis, which may rub and become painful during intercourse thrusting.
+In addition, the peno-scrotal incision has the distinct advantage of achieving better concealment of input tubing that connects the cylinders to the pump.
+With the infra-pubic approach the input tubing exists from the right and left corpora of the shaft of the penis at the 12 o’clock position and needs to make 180 degrees turn, around the base of the penile shaft, in order to connect with the scrotal pump.
+This results in palpable and often visible input tubing located at the base of the penis and groin.
+In addition the tubing can be tethered to the shaft of the penis, which will rub and become painful during intercourse thrusting.

-The penoscrotal incision results in more precise and dependent scrotal pump placement.
+The peno-scrotal incision results in more precise and dependent scrotal pump placement.
 The pump is placed in the most dependent portion of the scrotum, away from the shaft of the penis and slightly behind the testicles.
-The goal is to achieve concealment without compromising manual access to the inflation bulb.
-Through this approach, a pocket can be fashioned in the scrotal cavity under direct vision.
-This enables the surgeon to better secure the pump and prevent post-operative upward migration.
+The goal is to achieve concealment without compromising manual access to the device.
+A pocket is fashioned in the scrotal cavity under vision in order to secure the pump and prevent post-operative migration.
 This maneuver is not feasible when performing the implant through an infra-pubic approach, which can result in a high riding pump.
-Also, when performed in this fashion, the pump can also become attached to and visible at the base of the penile shaft on the anterior aspect of the scrotum.
+The pump can also become attached to and visible at the base of the penile shaft on the anterior aspect of the scrotum.
 In addition of being uncomfortable during sexual activity, this can makes it more difficult to manipulate the pump and is cosmetically unsightly.

 The only advantage of the infra-pubic approach is easier reservoir placement, which explains why it is preferred by the less experienced penile implanters.
 This is advantageous for the surgeon and not necessarily for the patient.

-In summary the vertical penoscrotal approach is superior for the patient because it results in better-input tubing and pump concealment, more precise and predictable scrotal pump placement, complete concealment of scar and longer erect penis.
+In summary the peno-scrotal approach is superior for the patient because it results in better-input tubing and pump concealment, more precise and predictable scrotal pump placement, complete concealment of scar and longer erect penis.